GAPO: Robust Advantage Estimation for Real-World Code LLMs: Experiment

 \subsection{Policy Training Curves}

-The clip fraction curves in \cref{fig:curve_clip_grpo} and \cref{fig:curve_clip_dapo} illustrate the proportion of actions whose probability ratios were clipped during gradient updates.
-A low \texttt{pg\_clipfrac} indicates that few updates reach the clipping threshold, implying gentler policy changes and greater training stability.
-For both the peak and converged values, our \gapo consistently exhibits lower \texttt{pg\_clipfrac} than GRPO or DAPO.
-Moreover, smaller models generally show lower clip fractions than larger ones.
+The clip fraction curves in \cref{fig:curve_clip_dapo} illustrate the proportion of actions whose probability ratios were clipped during gradient updates.
+A low \texttt{pg\_clipfrac} indicates that few updates reach the clipping threshold, implying gentler policy changes and better alignment with the model’s current capabilities, allowing fuller utilization of the reward information.
+For both the peak and converged values, our \gapo consistently exhibits lower \texttt{pg\_clipfrac} than DAPO, especially in later training steps.